Skip to Content

 Charging on the road.

 If you’re on a road trip in an electric car, you’ll need to plug in.
-Be sure to familiarize yourself with electric car charging vendors, their rates and what chargers they offer.
-You can also download any apps you may need before you charge in public.
+So, be sure to familiarize yourself with electric car charging vendors, their rates and what chargers they offer.
+You can also download helpful apps ahead of time for public charging.

 graphic of ev plugged into level 2 charger